DO-WON/DO-WON.github.io/content/blog/blog2.md

 ---

 ## Workflow
+(A short demo in class; a short video will be uploaded later!)

 **On Zotero:**
-1. Collect references (e.g. drag and drop PDF file)
+1. Collect references (e.g. drag and drop PDF file, web browser extension)
 2. Read PDFs (e.g. leave notes, highlight, capture figures, etc.)

-→ You want to link this annotated notes to obsidian where you keep things that you read, think, and so on
+→ You want to link and synthesize the annotated notes.

 **On Obsidian:**
-1. Press hot key to load note from Zotero
+1. Load literature note from Zotero
-   - Zotero should run in the background to connect
 2. Skim through the loaded note and reorganize it
 3. Link your note as you write!
-   + Use plug-ins such as Dataview to manage literature review
-   + Use graph view to visualize the knowledge map

 ---